 A full breakfast is served every morning in Julian’s Hall.
 We stagger meal times to create more space.
 All in-house guests are invited to a complimentary dinner, only on Thursdays at 5:45 pm.
 This feature will be discontinued from 2023.
 For groups of 4 or more guests, we can arrange for a local chef to cater a dinner for you (1 week’s notice required).

 Sample Breakfast Items

-A impressive, locally built steel fireplace welcomes you into Julian’s Hall, the dining room where breakfast and the bi-weekly family-style dinners are served.
-The ceiling soars 30 ft above where four old-style belt driven fans hang.
+An impressive, locally-built steel fireplace welcomes you into Julian’s Hall, the dining room where daily breakfast and the complimentary Thursday dinner are served.
+The ceiling soars 30 feet above, where four old-style belt-driven fans rotate.
 The walls are adorned with pictures from our travels around the world.
-Large windows face East towards the Blue Mountains and Pushpa’s Pond.
-The tables are all live-edge walnut, harvested from close by and finished by a local craftsman.
-A closet on the far end contains board games and books.
+Large windows face East towards the Blue Mountains and our Pond and to the North to the courtyard.
+The tables are all local live-edge black walnut, and finished by a local craftsman.
+A closet on the far end contains board games, books and equipment if you bring back take-out food.
 The lighting is warm and inviting.
-A carved mango wood door from Bali, converted into a barn door, separates the dining room from Ruby’s Kitchen, where delicious meals are prepared for you by Chef Liz Garza, a graduate of the Walla Walla Community College culinary program.
+A carved mango-wood door from Bali, converted into a barn door, separates the dining room from Ruby’s Kitchen, where delicious breakfasts are prepared for you.